By: Anthony Ngadimin concrete spalling

 Concrete is inherently porous.
-Defective or absent waterproofing on horizontal and vertical surfaces will allow water absorption within the concrete and the moisture will typically react with the embedded steel reinforcement; when the steel corrodes it will expand and displace the concrete which cause cracks and spalls.
+Defective or absent waterproofing on horizontal and vertical surfaces will allow water absorption within the concrete and the moisture will typically react with the embedded steel reinforcement; when the steel corrodes it will expand and displace the concrete which causes cracks and spalls.

 What are some tell-tale signs of steel reinforcement corrosion and concrete spalling?

 The expansive forces of corroded steel reinforcement may cause concrete to crack.
 Cracks that are slightly raised from the surface are good indicators of steel corrosion.